-Services that are covered for you What you must pay when you get these services Over-the-counter (OTC) drugs and supplies Over-the-counter (OTC) benefit to be used for health and wellness products available through NationsOTC.
+Services that are covered for you What you must pay when you get these services Over-the-counter (OTC) drugs and supplies Over-the-counter (OTC) benefit to be used for health and wellness products.
 This benefit allows you to get OTC products you may need.
-Unused quarterly benefits will roll over to the next quarter and must be used by the end of the plan year.
 You must access benefit by ordering online, ordering by phone, or by completing an order form and mailing it in.
+HAP has partnered with NationsOTC for your convenience.
 To place an order, call NationsBenefits toll-free at 1-877-484-7977, 24 hours a day, 7 days a week or visit their website at www.nationsbenefits.com/hap.
 Learn more or order online at members.nationsbenefits.com/hap.
 Orders will be shipped directly to your home.
-You have a \$75 allowance per quarter.
+Your flex card benefit can also be used at other retailers.
+Your plan does not provide coverage for OTC covered items.
+However, your plan does include a flex card allowance (see Flex Card Benefit in this section) that may be used toward this benefit.
 Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$55 copay per day for Medicare-covered partial hospitalization services.
 Prior authorization rules may apply.
 If you receive additional services, cost sharing for those services may apply.
 Personal Emergency Response System (PERS) The NationsResponse technology-based solution provides members at risk for falls with great independence, safety and security while keeping them connected with caretakers, loved ones, and their support networks.
 With push button technology and GPS tracking, emergency response systems are critical safety solutions to help address falls, accidents, and even feelings of loneliness and social isolation.
 All PERS devices include two-way communication to ADT monitoring centers, water resistant wristband and pendant options, 24/7/365 monitoring services, and home temperature monitoring.
-For more information, please call NationsBenefits toll-free at 1-877-484-7977, 24 hours a day, 7 days a week or visit their website at members.nationsbenefits.com/hap. \$0 copay for personal emergency response system.
+For more information, please call NationsBenefits toll-free at 1-877-484-7977, 24 hours a day, 7 days a week or visit their website at members.nationsbenefits.com/hap.
+Your plan does not provide coverage for PERS.
+However, your plan does include a flex card allowance (see Flex Card Benefit in this section) that may be used toward this benefit.
 Must use NationsResponse.
 If you receive additional services, cost sharing for those services may apply.